SlimIO/Config/README.md

 ```

 ### close(): Promise< void >
-Close (and write on disk) the configuration (it will close the watcher and clean all active observers).
+Close (and write on disk) the configuration (it will close the watcher and complete/clean all active observers subscribers).